 What is the policy for reschedule or cancellation of a scheduled appointment?

-Rescheduling or cancellation of an appointment can be performed through your confirmation email up to two hours prior to your scheduled appointment time.
-At the two hour mark you must either send your therapist an email or call.
+Rescheduling or cancellation of an appointment can be performed through your confirmation email up to 4 hours prior to your scheduled appointment time.
+At the 4 hour mark you must either send your therapist an email or call.
 Please note that if a session is currently being performed phone calls are not able to be answered.

 What to expect before, during, and after a massage.

 Before your massage starts we will discuss your goals for the session, touch on any concerns from previous sessions, and determine best course for those concerns.
 As you prepare to lay on the table you should remove jewelry, glasses, shirt, pants, and bra (unless breastfeeding).
 Underwear can be left on or removed depending on your level of comfort.
 During the massage you may fall asleep, become cold, become gaseous, or experience a rumbling tummy as well as many other reactions.
 All of these things are normal as the body and muscles start to relax.
 These things can be embarrassing for some, but know that as a massage therapist I know how normal they are and have come to expect it.
 If you become cold, please feel free to ask for a blanket.
 Your comfort is my number one priority!
 When the massage concludes you can take your time getting up, I suggest stretching some as you start to move again and slowly sit up.
 Massage increases blood circulation while in a laying position.
 Getting up too quickly can lead to dizziness and sometimes a queasy feeling.
 Once you are up and dressed I will check in again on your areas you were concerned about at the beginning to see if there is improvement.
 And, last but not least, make sure to drink lots of water after your session.